hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

     + this.torcs.getEstimatedExecutionPlan(re.getSlowestExecution()));
 ```

-Since Torcs is data source-aware, it automatically uses the correct execution plan retrieval logic, according to the specific ranking entry.
+Since Torcs is data source-aware, it automatically retrieves execution plan, tailored to the specific ranking entry's database.

 To display something like (in Oracle):